threekeytherapy/threekeytherapy.com/_projects/trainings.md

 ---
-title: Trainings
+title: Manuvision Trainings
 subtitle:
 description: Work with your body to learn more about your inner self.
-Trainings combine elements from body therapy, reflexology, traditional karate, and yoga.
+Manuvision trainings combine elements from body therapy, reflexology, traditional karate, and yoga.
 featured_image: images/mv-training2.jpg
 date: 2023-11-03 00:00:00
 ---

-Trainings combine elements from body therapy, reflexology, traditional karate, and yoga to open up the body and mind.
+Manuvision trainings combine elements from body therapy, reflexology, traditional karate, and yoga to open up the body and mind.

 There is a strong emphasis on grounding, becoming more aware how you handle limits, escape or face internal resistance, and can move from a deeper presence.